luna/luna-book/types.md

 ## What happens when I mess up?

-Besides providing a better understanding of the program behavior, types have an even more important role to play: they make sure everything will work smoothly and safely.
+Besides providing a better understanding of program behavior, types have an even more important role to play: they make sure everything will work smoothly and safely.
 They are crucial in preventing many errors that may accidentally arise during development.
 So what happens when you make a mistake?

 Let's try doing something clearly nonsensical: adding a text and a number.
 This is how Luna reacts: